metal-stack/docs/docs/src/overview/components.md

     How large you can grow your partitions and how the network topology inside a partition looks like is described in the [networks](networking.md) section.

 The metal-stack has microservices running on the leaf switches in a partition.
 For this reason, your leaf switches are required to run a Linux distribution that you have full access to.
 Additionally, there are a servers not added to the pool of user-allocatable machines, which are instead required for running metal-stack and we call them _management servers_.
+TODO: Explain management network, management firewall and _switch plane_.

 The microservices running inside a partition are: